 Second, it communicates your thinking to your team, ensuring they know what you want and why you want it — and can act accordingly, using their best judgment rather than your direct supervision.

-After all, great leadership isn’t about creating followers, it’s about inspiring others to become leaders themselves.
+After all, great leadership isn’t about creating followers, it’s about teamwork inspiration and helping others to become leaders themselves.

 So the more adept you become at defining the “What” and “Why” of your goals, the less often you’ll need to supply your own “How.”